carbon-language/carbon-lang/flang/documentation/Calls.md

    by the caller (as I think it should be).
 1. Finalize &/or re-initialize `INTENT(OUT)` non-pointer non-allocatable actual arguments (see below).
-1. Optionally compact assumed-shape arguments for contiguity to enable better SIMD vectorization, if not `TARGET` and not already contiguous.
+1. Optionally compact assumed-shape arguments for contiguity on one or more leading dimensions to improve SIMD vectorization, if not `TARGET` and not already sufficiently contiguous.
+   (PGI does this in the caller, whether the callee needs it or not.)
 1. Complete allocation of function result storage, if that has not been done by the caller.
 1. Initialize components of derived type local variables,